-In previous posts I gave an overview of camping hammocks and a very high level look at making your own DIY hammock.
+If you missed it, in previous posts I gave an overview of camping hammocks (link) and a very high level look at making your own DIY hammock (link).

 Why go through all this trouble when I could just order one pre-made?

 Lots of mainstream stores carry camping hammocks these days.
 If a DIY hammock isn’t your thing, then check out: